-Whether you need an architect or not will depend on the home project you’re taking on - though you might be surprised how useful they can be, even for small projects!
+Whether you need an architect or not will depend on the type of project you want to undertake, plus your own experience level.
+However, you might be surprised by how useful they can be - even for small projects!

 You plan on extending or converting

 We would recommend considering an architect if your project involves a...